-Supporting Do cuments PA FA • e softcopies with filename prefix as e leftmost column below.
-IDCM_10_00 BEAM Plus NB submission template for IDCM 10 ✓ ✓ IDCM_10_01 A total of 3^ quarterly reports at a minimum with at least 1 quarterly report for each of the construction stages with the completed prescribed form [IDCM-10-1_Form] to demonstrate compliance with considerate measures √ ✓ [or] Extracts of tender documents (e.g. specifications) specifying the requirements for considerate measures (if applicable) [or] √ - Valid CCSA Certificate (alternative compliance path, if applicable) √ ✓

-IDCM_10_02 Any 3 quarterly report(s) with the completed prescribed form [IDCM-10-1_Form] to demonstrate compliance in good tree protection practices (if applicable) ✓ [or] Extracts of tender documents (e.g. specifications) specifying the requirements for good tree protection practices (if applicable) √ - [or] Evidence such as site photos or aerial photo to justify no existing tree within the site ✓ √
+• cuments e softcopies with filename prefix as e leftmost column below. ΡΑ FÆ IDCM_10_00 BEAM Plus NB submission template for IDCM 10 ~ ~ IDCM_10_01 A total of 3 [^] quarterly reports at a minimum with at least 1 quarterly report for each of the construction stages with the completed prescribed form [IDCM- 10-1_Form_r1] to demonstrate compliance with considerate measures √ ~ [or] Extracts of tender documents (e.g. specifications) specifying the requirements for considerate measures (if applicable) ~ - [or] Valid CCSA Certificate (alternative compliance path, if applicable) ~ ~ IDCM_10_02 Any 3 quarterly report(s) with the completed prescribed form to demonstrate compliance in good tree protection practices (if applicable) [or] √ ~ Extracts of tender documents (e.g. specifications) specifying the requirements for good tree protection practices (if applicable) ~ -

-^{} Evidence of compliance with credit requirements for construction works started not less than 3 months prior to PA (first submission) shall be submitted in PA.
+Evidences of compliance with credit requirements for construction works carried out prior to PA (first submission) shall be submitted in PA.